East Bengal likely to play in ISL 2020-21 - Mamata Banerjee | Goal.com

 East Bengal are set to participate in the Indian Super League (ISL) 2020-21.

-Football Sports Development Limited (FSDL), the organisers of the ISL, has given the green light to include the Kolkata giants from the upcoming edition of ISL.
+In an address on Wednesday, West Bengal Chief Minister Mamata Banerjee stated that East Bengal will play in the ISL from the upcoming season.

+"The problem has now been solved.
+Now East Bengal will play in ISL," she said.

-Despite indicating that The Red and Golds might have to wait another season before they can join the ISL, FSDL is believed to have taken the decision to induct East Bengal into the ISL after the Kolkata club addressed their financial situation and finalised an investor.
-This development has helped their entry into the top tier league of Indian football.
+Though the indications were that The Red and Golds might have to wait another season before they could join the ISL, Mamata Banerjee has now categorically stated tht East Bengal will be part of the top tier of Indian football.

+This is after the Kolkata club addressed their financial situation and finalised an investor.
+The new investors are reportedly Kolkata-based cement giants Shree Cements and the ownership structure is expected to be similar to the deal between Mohun Bagan and ATK were the latter holds 80 per cent stakes.

-With their arch-rivals Mohun Bagan also set to debut in the ISL after a merger with ATK, it is a real possibility now that both the giants will ply their trades in ISL.
+With their arch-rivals Mohun Bagan also set to debut in the ISL after a merger with ATK, it seems possible now that both the giants will ply their trades in ISL.
 It also means the famed Kolkata derby will now become a marquee fixture in the ISL.

+"Mohun Bagan had joined ISL after an arrangement but East Bengal were trying for a very long time to play the ISL amidst the pandemic and that will finally happen now," Mamata Banerjee added.

+While Mamata Banerjee has publicly stated that East Bengal will play ISL, there are a few more developments that will need to be finalised before the Red and Golds' entry into ISL becomes official.
+Any new team entering the league has done so after following a Request for Proposal (RFP) process after the league organisers invite bids.

 Due to the Coronavirus pandemic, the seventh season of the league will be held in three venues in Goa, namely the Jawaharlal Nehru Stadium in Fatorda, the GMC Athletic Stadium in Bambolim, and the Tilak Maidan Stadium in Vasco.